dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

 * Endpoints to use for silo-to-silo and client-to-silo communications
 * Application parts

-Example of a silo configuration that defines cluster information, uses Azure clustering and configure the application parts:
+This is an example of a silo configuration that defines cluster information, uses Azure clustering, and configures the application parts:

 ``` csharp
 var silo = new SiloHostBuilder()